datatrigger/datatrigger/content/post/spark_3_weighted_random_forest.md

 ![counts](/res/spark_3_imbalanced/img/counts.png)

 We only have 492 frauds out of 284807 transactions.
 A rather imbalanced dataset indeed.
 This is the reason why we compute a weight for each observation, according to its class (i.e fraud / not fraud).
-We will use the following popular method, even though there seems to be no strong consensus at the moment among the ML community regarding this subject : $$w_i := \frac{n}{n_i * C}$$
+We will use the following popular method, even though there seems to be no strong consensus at the moment among the ML community regarding this subject: $$w_i := \frac{n}{n_i * C}$$

 Where $C$ is the number of classes (today, $C = 2$), $i \in {1...C}$, $n$ is the total number of observations and $n_i$ the number of observations of class $i$.